Every author needs cheap proofreading options.

 If you give honest effort and time using the free information ProWritingAid gives you about your writing, you can drastically improve your writing yourself before sending your manuscript to an editor.

-Use the tips from all 3 of these editing tools and the feedback from beta readers to polish your book the best you can.
+Use the tips from all 3 of these cheap proofreading and editing tools and the feedback from beta readers to polish your book the best you can.